|

 Outdated Interior Trends

-Outdated Interior Trends to Avoid in 2025
+Outdated Interior Trends to Avoid in 2026

 That’s not to say white is off-limits.
 There are so many beautiful whites out there, and the key is choosing the right one to suit your home’s overall style.
 Rather than defaulting to a bright, generic white, think about whether your space calls for something warmer or cooler.
+If you want a shortlist to start from, I’ve written up my 7 favourite Dulux whites and where each one actually works.

 I’ve had clients ask for all-white interiors before—and with a bit of tweaking, I’ve kept their vision intact while elevating the result.
 Take a project I did in an older home in Kew, for example.
 Instead of stark white, I used Dulux Antique White on the walls and paired it with a grey-beige joinery colour.
 They’re quite close in tone, but Antique White has a gentle warmth that gave the space much-needed depth and softness.

-Because it was a older home, I steered clear of cooler whites, which would’ve felt too sharp and contemporary.
+Because it was an older home, I steered clear of cooler whites, which would’ve felt too sharp and contemporary.
 For the benchtops, I chose a stone just a touch lighter than the joinery, with subtle brown undertones.
 At first glance, it still reads as white—but with so much more richness and warmth underneath.

 When I presented the concept to my clients, they absolutely loved it—even though, funnily enough, almost nothing I used was truly pure white.